 6. Sweet Potatoes

 Sweet potatoes have many great health benefits.
-They contain about 377% of our daily recommended intake of vitamin A, 15% of vitamin B6 and are high in potassium and fiber.
+They contain nearly 400% of the daily recommended intake of vitamin A, 15% of vitamin B6 and are high in potassium and fiber.
 Sweet potatoes also contain vitamin C, manganese, copper, pantothenic acid, niacin, vitamin B1, vitamin B2 and phosphorus.